very-good-science/data-ethics-club/site/contents/write_ups/2021/11-08-21_writeup.md

 As engineers and data scientists we can make different decisions - where we train our models, what types of models we make.
 We've heard before that more data isn't necersarily better for accuracy.
 We now know it's worse for the environment too.

 All the little things we do add up.
 Studies have indicated that there is noticeably more energy consumption from having your webcam switched on during Zoom calls.
 If you camera is on, virtual backgrounds use more energy.
-Zoom is more energy efficient Microsoft Team.
+Zoom is more energy efficient Microsoft Teams.
 You can even look into [how your website is affecting the planet](https://www.websitecarbon.com/).

 To conclude, it is perhaps not hopeless.
 In order for big change to happen, we need to get companies to change the way they use our planet's resources, likely through enforced requirements from policy makers.
 This will take time and effort and a collaberative effort from a lot of people.
 During that time, we could just sit on our hands and say that it's probably hopeless.
 Or we could each make our own individual efforts to slow the effects of climate change.
 Or...both?